yuki0418/svelte.dev/apps/svelte.dev/content/blog/2018-12-27-virtual-dom-is-pure-overhead.md

 	<figcaption>Screenshot from <a href="https://www.youtube.com/watch?v=x7cQ3mrcKaY">Rethinking Best Practices</a> at JSConfEU 2013</figcaption>
 </figure>

 But hang on a minute!
 The virtual DOM operations are _in addition to_ the eventual operations on the real DOM.
-The only way it could be faster is if we were comparing it to a less efficient framework (there were plenty to go around back in 2013!), or arguing against a straw man — that the alternative is to do something no-one actually does:
+The only way it could be faster is if we were comparing it to a less efficient framework (there were plenty to go around back in 2013!), or arguing against a straw man — that the alternative is to do something no one actually does:

 ```js
 // @noErrors